Adithyan-7/infotact-group5-data-analytics/README.md

 ![Top 10 Most Popular Products](screenshots/top_produts.png)

 **Observation:**
 A small number of products contribute a large share of total sales volume.
-These products are important drivers of customer demand.
+These products are important drivers of customer demand and paper craft Little Birdie  is the most popular product.

 ### Monthly Revenue Trend